10 Best Lord of the Rings Board Games 2024

 Should you buy Lord of the Rings: The Confrontation?

 Lord of the Rings: The Confrontation is a great two-player game.
-It may look like it’s just about combat, but there is a strong LotR theme included (getting Frodo to Mordor) and it works great in combination with game mechanics.
-Game mechanics themselves offer an asymmetric battle between two well-balanced sides.
+It may look like it’s just about combat, but a strong LotR theme is included (getting Frodo to Mordor) and it works great in combination with its asymmetric game mechanics.

-I think this is a great game for Lord of the Rings fans, looking for a short, but challenging duel.
+The Confrontation is a great title for Lord of the Rings fans who look for a short, but challenging duel.

 3. The Lord of the Rings: The Card Game